Modules

 This method creates action rules by combining classification rules for undesired and desired states.

-The uplift for each action rule is calculated using the calculate_uplift
+The uplift for each action rule is calculated using the calculate_uplift method and the result is

 stored in the action_rules attribute.